jebeyer/jebeyer.github.io/index.md

 ### Welcome

 <br/>
 Hello!

-I recently completed my PhD in mathematics at the [University of Oklahoma](https://math.ou.edu/), working under the direction of [Greg Muller](https://math.ou.edu/~gmuller/).
-My [research](./research.html) is focused on cluster algebras, a type of commutative ring with connections to many different areas of mathematics and physics.
+I completed my PhD in mathematics at the [University of Oklahoma](https://math.ou.edu/), working under the direction of [Greg Muller](https://math.ou.edu/~gmuller/).
 My math genealogy can be viewed [here](./2025/06/18/math-genealogy.html).

+My mathematical research interests include cluster algebras, skein algebras, and other things at the intersection of algebraic geometry, low-dimensional topology, and combinatorics.
+More information is on the [research](./research.html) page.

+Beginning Spring 2026, I will be a postdoc at the [Instituto de Matemáticas](https://www.matem.unam.mx/) of the Universidad Nacional Autónoma de México (UNAM) in Mexico City.

 ---

-#### Pronunciation

-My surname is of German origin and is pronounced like the word *buyer* in English.

----

 #### Contact

-jebeyer at ou edu

 jebeyerou at gmail com